 Why, what is there to be afraid of?

-One owner of a window fashions store and I got in the car and by the time we reached the competitor's parking lot four minutes later, the owner was convinced they would "know me."
+One owner of a window fashions store and I got in the car, and by the time we reached the competitor's parking lot four minutes later, the owner was convinced they would be known.

-She was dressed like a twenty-year-old in a too-short leopard print skirt with a halter top, but she was in her mid-40's.
+She was dressed like a 20-year-old in a too-short leopard print skirt with a halter top, but she was in her mid-40s.
 She was chewing a sandwich.
-This was the place you would have expected a professional dress code.
+This was the kind of place you would have expected a professional dress code.

-By the time we got in the car, the owner turned to me and said, "Well they're not such a big deal."
+When we got in the car, the owner turned to me and said, "Well, they're not such a big deal."
 That was an understatement.

 Exactly and the point of the visit.